Aaron Hunt (gridiron football)

-Aaron Hunt (born June 19, 1980, in Denison, Texas) is a professional Canadian football defensive tackle who most recently played for the Montreal Alouettes of the Canadian Football League.
+Aaron Hunt (born June 19, 1980) is an American former professional football defensive tackle.

-College football career
+College career

 Hunt attended Texas Tech University and played for the Texas Tech Red Raiders football team.
+He set a Big 12 record for most career sacks with 34, and it would stand until 2022 when it was equaled by Iowa State's Will McDonald.

-Professional football career
+Professional career

-Denver Broncos
+Denver Broncos (first stint)

-In 2003, Hunt was selected in the 6th round (194th overall) by the Denver Broncos in the 2003 NFL Draft.
+In 2003, Hunt was selected in the sixth round (194th overall) by the Denver Broncos in the 2003 NFL draft.
 He was released by Denver on September 4, 2003.

 Arizona Cardinals

 Hunt spent the last 3 weeks of the 2003 season on the Arizona Cardinals practice squad.

 Miami Dolphins

 In 2004, Hunt spent training camp with the Miami Dolphins but was waived on August 27.

-Denver Broncos (Hamburg Sea Devils)
+Denver Broncos (second stint)

 In 2005, Hunt re-signed with the Broncos in March 2005 and spent a season in NFL Europa.
 There, he played with the Hamburg Sea Devils and recorded 3 sacks and 23 total tackles.
 Hunt was waived by Denver on August 27.